kevinsogo/compgen/README.md

 Some useful programs that will help you write data generators, checkers and validators for Polygon and HackerRank (and later on, other judges as well), *in Python*.

 Needs Python 2 for now.
-This decision is made so that speedup through PyPy is possible.
-I'll translate to Python 3 when PyPy 3 becomes ready.
+Will translate soon!